Project selection with partially verifiable information: Maximizing expected profit

-\begin{proof} Suppose $d$ is incentive compatible.
+\begin{proof} Suppose $d$ is truthful with associated function $f$.
 From Theorem \ref{thm:table}, we know that $d$ is a table mechanism.
-So $f_2(p)=1$ for all $p \in X^2$.
-Define $c=\sup \{p_1: f_1(p_1,p_1)=0\}$.
-For any arbitrary $(p_1,p_2) \in X^2$, we show that the cutoff mechanism $d'$ with $c_1=c$ is at least as good for the principal as the given mechanism $d$.
-Consider the following (exhaustive and mutually exclusive) cases:
+So $2 \in f(p)$ for all $p_1,p_2$.
+Define $c=\sup \{p_1: 1 \notin f(p_1,p_1)\}$.
+Define the cutoff mechanism $d'$ so that $1 \in f'(p) \iff p_1 \geq c_1$.
+We'll show that the expected profit for the principal from $d'$ is at least as high as the expected profit from $d$.
+In fact, we will show that this holds conditional on $(p_1,p_2)$, and hence in expectation.